Large Language Models for Cyber Security: A Systematic Literature Review: RQ2: What LLMs have been employed to support cybersecurity tasks?

-GPT-2~\cite{radford2019gpt2}, GPT-3~\cite{brown2020gpt3}, GPT-3.5~\cite{gpt3.5}, and GPT-4~\cite{gpt4} belong to the GPT series of models, among which GPT-3.5 and GPT-4 are the models most frequently used to address various cybersecurity issues in this study, covering almost all cybersecurity applications~\cite{ids2,ids3,Forensics1,deng2023pentest1}.
+Prominent examples include the GPT series (GPT-2~\cite{radford2019gpt2}, GPT-3~\cite{brown2020gpt3}, GPT-3.5~\cite{gpt3.5}, GPT-4~\cite{gpt4}) and specialized versions like Codex~\cite{chen2021codex}.
+Among these, GPT-3.5 and GPT-4 are the models most frequently used to address various cybersecurity issues in this study, covering almost all cybersecurity applications~\cite{ids2,ids3,Forensics1,deng2023pentest1}.
 Their strong few-shot learning abilities allow rapid development of new cybersecurity capabilities with minimal fine-tuning.
-More specialized versions like Codex~\cite{chen2021codex} and others have been fine-tuned for specific code-related tasks.
 Open-source models like GPT-Neo~\cite{Black2021GPTNeo}, LLaMa~\cite{touvron2023llama}, and Falcon~\cite{penedo2023falcon} also follow this architecture.
-Additionally, code generation LLMs such as CodeGen~\cite{nijkamp2023codegen}, InCoder~\cite{fried2023incoder}, StarCoder~\cite{li2023starcoder}, and CodeLLaMa~\cite{rozière2024codellama} have been widely used for bug detection and repair, as well as for vulnerability repair~\cite{vulrepair1,xia2023bugrepair12,yang2023bugde8}.
-The large context window of decoder-only models allows them to take in and utilize more context about the cybersecurity task, like related vulnerabilities, reports, and code snippets.
+Additionally, decoder-only code generation LLMs such as CodeGen~\cite{nijkamp2023codegen}, InCoder~\cite{fried2023incoder}, StarCoder~\cite{li2023starcoder}, Codex~\cite{chen2021codex} and CodeLLaMa~\cite{rozière2024codellama} have been widely used for bug detection and repair, as well as for vulnerability repair~\cite{vulrepair1,xia2023bugrepair12,yang2023bugde8}.
+The large context window characteristic of decoder-only models allows them to take in and utilize more context relevant to the cybersecurity task, like related vulnerabilities, reports, and code snippets.

 Due to the powerful natural language generation capabilities of the decoder-only architecture, researchers initially attempted to apply it to the generation of fake cyber threat intelligence~\cite{phishing6}.
-Decoder-only LLMs have gained prominence in recent years, especially in 2022 and 2023 as shown in Figure~\ref{fig1}, witnessing a surge in development and commercial adoption by leading Internet companies.
+Decoder-only LLMs have gained prominence in recent years, especially in 2023 and 2024 as shown in Figure~\ref{fig:arch_trend}, witnessing a surge in development and commercial adoption by leading Internet companies.
 For instance, Google introduced Bard~\cite{bard}, while Meta unveiled LLaMa~\cite{touvron2023llama}.
-Unlike GPT-4 and its derivative application, ChatGPT, which quickly found integration into various cybersecurity tasks.
-These newer models have yet to see widespread adoption in the cybersecurity domain.
+While GPT-4 and its derivative application, ChatGPT, quickly found integration into various cybersecurity tasks, these other newer models have yet to see similarly widespread adoption in the cybersecurity domain reported in the literature surveyed.